jamzi/devhealth/content/blog/sleep/index.md

 ### Circadian rhythm

 A 24-hour internal clock, also known as sleep/wake cycle.
 It regulates sleepiness and wakeness and it can vary a bit from person to person.
-For most adults, there is an noticable drop
+For most adults, there is an noticable drop in energy from 1pm to 3pm and at night from 2am to 4am.

+Outside factors like lightness and darkness can also impact on the internal clock.
+The brain sends a signal to the body to release melatonin which makes you.
 ### Sleep deprivation

 ### Conclusion